-- Releases trapped sebum.
+- Releases Trapped Sebum.
 Sebum is naturally occurring oil from your sebaceous glands to lubricate your skin and hair.
-When sebum is trapped beneath your skin’s surface, it creates a breeding ground for bacteria, leading to acne breakouts and inflammation.
+Also, when sebum is trapped beneath your skin’s surface, it creates a breeding ground for bacteria, leading to acne breakouts and inflammation.

-It helps with sinus congestion.
-Not only does steam help your skin, but it can also help relieve sinus congestion and headaches as well.
+It Helps With Sinus Congestion.
+Not only does face steaming help your skin, but it can also help relieve sinus congestion and headaches as well.

-Easy and affordable.
+Easy And Affordable.
 So easy, a caveman can do it!
 No need to dish out big $$$ to a steam facial at a spa.
-You can enjoy the same benefits at home using the items you already have in your kitchen!
+In addition, you can enjoy the same benefits at home using the items you already have in your kitchen!

 There are several easy ways to enjoy this versatile, easy skin treatment at home.
 It can be as simple or luxurious as you want!
 Here’s a quick step-by-step description for our favorites techniques.